Scientific Name

 Quaqua acutiloba is a small succulent that forms clumps of decumbent stems with conical tubercles joined into 4 to 5 angles.
 The stems can grow up to 6 inches (15 cm) long and 0.8 inches (2 cm) thick.
 Each tubercle is tipped with a sharp, hardened yellow tooth.

 The flowers appear in clusters of 1 to 3 in the grooves of stems in fall, developing in succession.
-The corolla is wheel-shaped to slightly bell-shaped, with five spreading lobes, and can measure up to 0.6 inches (1.5 cm) across.
+The corolla is wheel-shaped to slightly bell-shaped, with five spreading lobes, and can reach up to 0.6 inches (1.5 cm) in diameter.
 It varies in color from uniformly purple-black to mottled with purple-black on yellow-green to uniformly yellow-green, with the area around the center usually paler than the rest.
-The corona is a dark maroon to red or yellow and 0.15 inches (0.4 cm) across.
+The corona is a dark maroon to red or yellow and can reach 0.15 inches (0.4 cm) in diameter.

 How to Grow and Care for Quaqua acutiloba